 WBWF Goal Only WBWF/A & I Goal Result Goal Status

+WBWF/A & I Goal

-By the fall of 2018-19 School Year, greater than 80% of our incoming kindergarten students will Counting: 84% (487/581) Number Identification: 67% (390/586) Letter Identification: 77% (483/631) Letter Sound Identification: 61% (363/600) Check one of the following: Multi-Year Goal:
+By the fall of 2018-19 Counting: 84% (487/581)

+School Year, greater Number Identification: 67% (390/586) Check one of the

+than 80% of our Letter Identification: 77% (483/631) following:

+incoming kindergarten Letter Sound Identification: 61% (363/600) Multi-Year Goal:

+students will

-demonstrate academic readiness on 3 of the 4 local Percent of students meeting 3 out of 4 measurements: 70% (405/580) On Track Not On Track
+demonstrate Percent of students meeting 3 out of 4 measurements: On Track

+academic readiness 70% (405/580) ☐ Not On Track

+on 3 of the 4 local One Very Conf

-measures of school readiness.
-Baseline kindergarten data benchmarks Letter Identification (UC & LC combined 10+) Letter Sound Identification (2+) Counting (12+) One-Year Goal
+measures of school Baseline kindergarten data benchmarks One-Year Goal

+readiness.
+Letter Identification (UC & LC combined 10+) Letter Sound Identification (2+) Goal Met

+Counting (12+) Goal Not Met

 Measurements Number ID/Numeral Recognition (10+)

 Basic numeracy skills: District/charter

 number identification does not enroll

 and counting students in

 kindergarten

 Basic literacy skills:

 letter identification &

 letter sound

 identification

+Future Goal: We will

+increase the number

+of our incoming

+kindergarten students

+demonstrating

+academic readiness

-Future Goal: We will increase the number of our incoming kindergarten students demonstrating academic readiness on 3 of the 4 local measures of school readiness from 70% in 2018-2019 to 73% in 2019-2020.
+on 3 of the 4 local

+measures of school

+readiness from 70% in

+2018-2019 to 73% in

+2019-2020.
-• What data have you used to identify needs in this goal area?
-How is this data disaggregated by student groups?

-We are using counting, number identification, letter identification, and letter sound identification in the fall of each student's kindergarten year to determine their readiness for kindergarten.
-We consider any student meeting the benchmark in at least 3 out of the 4 data points to be ready for school.

-- What strategies are in place to support this goal area?
+- What data have you used to identify needs in this goal area?
+How is this data disaggregated by student groups? - We are using counting, number identification, letter identification, and letter sound identification in the fall of each student's kindergarten year to determine their readiness for kindergarten.
+We consider any student meeting the benchmark in at least 3 out of the 4 data points to be ready for school. - What strategies are in place to support this goal area?
 In order to meet this goal area, we currently pull representative teachers from our preschool programs and our kindergarten classrooms together to align benchmarks. - How well are you implementing your strategies?
 While we currently do this once per year, we are looking to increase our collaboration throughout the school year. - How do you know whether it is or is not helping you make progress toward your goal?
 Feedback from teachers helps us determine current effectiveness of collaboration and how often we may need to meet as a team in the future.